It Ends Tonight

-"It Ends Tonight" is a song by American rock band the All-American Rejects, released as the third and final single from their second studio album Move Along on September 17, 2006.
+"It Ends Tonight" is a song by American rock band The All-American Rejects from their second studio album Move Along.
+It was released on September 17, 2006, as the third and final single from the album.

 Background and composition

 "It Ends Tonight" was written by Nick Wheeler and Tyson Ritter.
 Along with the title track, it was one of the last songs written for Move Along and as revealed by the band in an interview on Soundstage is about a "dude" rather than addressed to a female love interest.

 The song utilizes a string section, with an arrangement by composer Deborah Lurie.

 Reception

 Critical reception

 The song received mostly positive reviews from music critics.
 About.com commented: "'It Ends Tonight' will provide a suitably dreamy sounding late evening mood for the band's eager fans, but it fails to reach the distinctiveness of their previous hits 'Dirty Little Secret' and 'Move Along'.
 The lyrics kick off in intriguing fashion with 'Your subtleties / They strangle me,' but that is as good as it gets.
 Ultimately, it's a grandly ambiguous tune about the end of a generic relationship."

 Contactmusic.com responded positively to the track, saying that they loved hearing the band "take a break from the perfect guitar power-pop of recent singles and show their softer side with a piano-led ballad.
 The track shows off singer Tyson Ritter's powerful vocals and has provided their legion of fans with a perfect lighters-up pause in the set."